owenpb/kitaev_clusters/README.rst

-This is the README for Example Package.
+This is the README for kitaev_clusters.